Implement

 Principles for Positive Impact Finance

-• Implement: Understand key definitions and requirements for the delivery and assessment of positive impact finance.
+- Implement: Understand key definitions and requirements for the delivery and assessment of positive impact finance.

 Model Framework for financial products for corporates with unspecified use of funds

-The Model Frameworks provide guidance on integrating holistic impact analysis into business processes and decision-making, spanning different business lines and asset types.
-They can be used by financial institutions, as well as by third parties such as auditors.
-This Model Framework covers financial products for corporates where the funds raised or guarantees issued are used at the corporate’s discretion, without any specified use.
+The Positive Impact (PI) Model Frameworks provide guidance on integrating holistic impact analysis into business processes and decision-making, spanning different business lines and asset types.
+They can be used by financial institutions and other third parties, such as auditors.
+The Model Framework covers financial products for corporates where the funds raised or guarantees issued are used at the corporate’s discretion, without any specified use.

 Model Framework for specified use of proceeds